jbenninghoff/cluster-validation/README.md

 Step 2 : Evaluate Network Interconnect Bandwidth
 ------------------------------------------------
-Use the RPC test to validate network bandwidth.
-This will take about two minutes or so to run and produce output so please be patient.
+Use the network test to validate network bandwidth.
+This will take about two minutes or so to run and produce output so be patient.
 Update the half1 and half2 arrays in the network-test.sh script to include the first and second half of the IP addresses of your cluster nodes.
 Delete the exit command also.
 Run: